n1kica/incapable/README.md

 - **Realistic Challenge:** Just like in real life, attempting to mine blocks with your bare hands will result in inefficiency and even damage.
 This mechanic aims to add a layer of realism and make your tool choices more strategic.

-### What’s Included in 1.0.0
+### What’s Included in 1.0.1

 - **Basic Tool Enforcement:** The mod will prevent block breaking unless the correct tool is equipped.
 This includes logs, ores, and other key block types.
-- **Damage Prevention:** Attempting to break blocks with incorrect tools (or no tools) will now cause minor damage to your character, reinforcing the need for proper equipment.
+- **Damage Prevention:** Attempting to break blocks with no tools will cause minor damage to your character, reinforcing the need for proper equipment.
 - **Simple Integration:** The mod integrates seamlessly with Minecraft, making it easy to get started without additional setup.

 ### Future Plans